 6. Remove and cool on cooling rack.

-For instructions, please click, Creme Anglaise, Custard Sauce.
+For instructions on how to make it, please click, Creme Anglaise, Custard Sauce.

+1. I like to eat it warm with Vanilla Sauce and a touch of Mixed Berries Coulis.
 Recipe will be featured in my next post.
-Image below.
+Image below under ‘WHAT’S COMING UP NEXT?‘.
 It is an uncomplicated recipe.

 What I have learnt from testing various bread and butter pudding recipes